PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/fermenter-profile.md

 ![Empty Recipe Book](../../.gitbook/assets/cbpi4-fermenterprofile-empty.png)

 To create a new recipe, click on the '+' at the top right.
-An interactive menu will open where you can enter the Name of your recipe.
+An interactive menu will open where you can enter the Name of your recipe and click on the create button.

 ![Create a new fermenterrecipe](../../.gitbook/assets/cbpi4-fermenterprofile-recipe-newname.png)